eriliawu/tacobell/README.md

 Each treated location was matched and weighted locally, and then combined to trim off extremely large weighted comparison restaurants, every large weighted comparison restaurant was removed from the pool of potential comparisons, and the whole matching and weighting process was re-run, until no comparison restaurant was weighted more than 5% of the total number of comparison restaurants.
 This process was done in a while loop.
+For the matching and weighting methods I eventually did not use,

 [restaurants-matching-drive-thru.R](https://github.com/eriliawu/tacobell/blob/master/restaurants-matching-drive-thru.R)
 This script is very similar to the one above, with the only difference being the covariate with regards to the transaction data.